The Government of South Australia is committed to effective and efficient regulation of South Australia's mineral exploration and mining sectors

 - Efficient: Red tape will be minimised and regulatory processes simplified and tailored to achieve timely decision-making.

 - Objective: Decisions will be based on sound scientific and technical information.

 - Inclusive: Stakeholders will be engaged and informed and their views will be taken into account.

-The Government of South Australia’s approach to effective regulation, including decision-making will be achieved by:
+The South Australian government’s approach to effective regulation, including decision-making, will be achieved by:

-- Risk-based approach to determine what impacts must be managed
+- a risk-based approach to determine what impacts must be managed

-- Clear accountability for the explorer or miner to achieve community and government expectations including:
+- clear accountability for the tenement holder to achieve community and government expectations including:

-- stakeholder engagement to establish best practice environmental and site management processes and outcomes which are appropriate for the exploration program or for a mining development through life-of-mine and beyond mine closure
+- stakeholder engagement to establish best practice environmental and site management processes and outcomes that are appropriate for the authorised operations through life-of-project and beyond closure

 - demonstration of ability to achieve agreed outcomes